 This Neutrogena face cream is a great example of what the brand does best: affordable, effective products that feel expensive.

-The gel-cream is "chock-full of hyaluronic acid, a favorite dermatologist humectant, and has an elegant, lightweight, gel consistency that moisturizes without feeling heavy," says dermatologist Melissa K. Levin, MD, FAAD, owner of Entière Dermatology in New York City.
+The gel-cream is "chock-full of hyaluronic acid, a favorite dermatologist humectant, and has an elegant, lightweight, gel consistency that moisturizes without feeling heavy," says dermatologist Melissa K. Levin, MD, FAAD, founder of Entière Dermatology in New York City.
 "As a bonus, this moisturizer has glycerin and dimethicone, both powerhouse moisturizing ingredients, and is non-comedogenic, which is appropriate for acne-prone skin."

 Read Byrdie's full review of Hydro Boost Water Gel here.

 When Neutrogena's Ultra Sheer Dry-Touch Sunscreen was introduced, derms everywhere hailed it as an innovator for its lightweight formula and non-greasy feel.

 "There are other sunscreens that feel more luxurious, are more lightweight, or that do more for anti-aging or have additional benefits," explains dermatologist Rachel Nazarian, MD, FAAD, who practices at Schweiger Dermatology Group in New York City, "But for basic sunscreen and sun protection, Neutrogena is wonderful and affordable.
 And no one is going to be liberal enough with their sunscreen application if they spent too much on it."

 Not to be outdone by the cult classic Ultra Sheer, is this Neutrogena sunscreen, designed to be applied on wet or dry skin.
 We call that a game-changer.